 Basic operating principles of the Internal Audit Directorate

-A primary goal of the internal audit is to provide the shareholders with reasonable assurance with regard to the accomplishment of the Company's operational goals.
+The primary objective of internal audit is to provide the shareholders and the Board of Directors with reasonable assurance regarding the attainment of the Company's operational goals.

 Internal auditors exercise their duties according to the Code of Conduct of the Institute of Internal Auditors, which means that internal auditors are bound by the principles of adequacy, independence, impartiality and confidentiality.
 In addition, their actions conform to the International Standards for the Professional Practice of Internal Auditing, and to the policies and procedures of the Company.

 The Internal Audit Division has full access to all books and data, premises and activities of the Company, as well as open communication with employees, which are necessary in carrying out its auditing work.